veltman/mapstarter/README.md

 * Option to add data file to a communal library
 * Responsive scaling option for code download
 * Built-in image fallbacks for code download
-* Edit the attribute table
+* Pull in data from a Google spreadsheet with Tabletop.js
+* Feature simplification
 * Merge features
+* Add a legend to a chloropleth
-* Chloroplething
+* Categorical chloropleths
 * Support files with multiple geometry layers
 * Auto-delete weird features (i.e. tiny islands)
 * Split a feature into its constituent parts and edit in detail.
 * KML importing?
 Do people still use KML?
-* Fix Mercator auto-bounds for features that cross the International Date Line
-* Add more projection options?
-Do people need to use weird projections?

 Get in touch
 ------------